Fine-tuning base performance for better safety.

 A reliable system that provides positive braking force on slippery roads

-Electric Brake-force Distribution is a system that distributes braking power at an optimum rate between the front and rear wheels to suit driving conditions.
+- Electric Brake-force Distribution is a system that distributes braking power at an optimum rate between the front and rear wheels to suit driving conditions.
 The front and rear wheels rotate at a different rate depending on how the car is driven and its weight.
 The system detects these changes, and distributes braking power to certain wheels to suit driving conditions for more reliable braking.
-The combination of ABS and Electric Brake-force Distribution assists the driver in avoiding dangerous conditions, and increases braking power on slippery road surfaces.

 During emergency braking conditions, the majority of drivers are unable to apply sufficient brake pressure, which often makes collisions worse than they might have been.
 The Brake Assist function assists the driver in pressing the brake pedal to prevent these situations from occurring.
 The speed at which the brake pedal is pressed, and the force that is applied are detected to determine whether emergency braking assistance is required, and if so brake pressure is increased automatically.